pokt-network/poktroll/docusaurus/docs/develop/developer_guide/quickstart.md

 ## 3. Manually Stake a Supplier & Deploy a RelayMiner

-If you want to understand the different on-chain actors and off-chain operators in POKT Network, look at the docs [here](../../protocol/actors/actors.md).
-This guide won't dive into a deep explanation of these concepts but will help you deploy them in a LocalNet.
+As we mentioned earlier, if you want to understand the different on-chain actors and off-chain operators in POKT Network, look at the docs [here](../../protocol/actors/actors.md).

+If you just want to follow instructions to make things work and get your hands dirty, keep reading.

 ### 3.1 View existing suppliers